Social Work

 Integrated Clinical and Community Practice (ICCP)

 The purpose of this track is to combine training in a variety of fields of practice for students who are interested in clinical or community MSW practice but not exclusively psychotherapy.
 The track includes content on integrated behavioral health, child welfare, medical, social work, criminal justice, and macro practice.
 It also includes content at the micro, mezzo, and macro levels of practice in these areas.
-The systems mentioned typically have crossover in client population and also have similarities in practice approaches.
-The goal of this concentration is to help students understand how to practice in one or more of these areas of social work while also appreciating the other systems with which their clients are likely to interact.
+The systems mentioned typically have crossover in client populations and also have similarities in practice approaches.
+The goal of this concentration is to help students understand how to practice in one or more of these areas of social work, including locations where they are co-located with other disciplines, while also appreciating the other systems with which their clients are likely to interact.
 A significant focus is on brief therapy and crisis intervention.
 Additionally, students will gain meaningful instruction on macro social work.

 Clinical Mental Health and Addictions